klust/SupercomputersForStarters/docs/C01_Introduction/C01_S05_Overview.md

 developed to use supercomputers properly, will also use some of that middleware, and not all middleware can be supported on all supercomputers.

-For developers even better hardware knowledge is required to understand how to write programs efficiently, and you also need a good understanding of the middleware that will be used to develop your program.
+For developers, even better hardware knowledge is required to understand how to write programs efficiently, and you also need a good understanding of the middleware that will be used to develop your program.